Remmeber that actual trail conditions change day to day

 Recommend wearing old tennis shoes or sport/water sandals for this section

-While in other places along the trail you can walk around the bogy areas,
+While along other sections of the trail you can walk around the bogy areas;

 Spring 2011 UPDATE..this section of the trail from Mill Creek Rd north to the